There are a variety of tools and platforms available to faculty, staff and students.

 - Integrated into Outlook – create an online meeting

-- For more information see Using Skype for Business in AHS
+- For general information see Using Skype for Business

 Audio and Video Conferencing

-- There are a number of options available for audio and video conferencing including: Arkadin voice conferencing, Adobe Connect, On-campus Conference Rooms, Skype for Business, Teams and Webex.
-Details on these services can be found at Audio and Video Conferencing in AHS.
+- There are a number of options available for audio and video conferencing.
+Details on these services can be found at Audio and Video Conferencing.
+IST has a good knowledgebase article (Tool comparison for remote meetings and conference call) to help you choose between some of these platforms.

-- If the computer you are using does not have a camera or microphone or you need a better speaker, you can borrow equipment from the AHS Deans Office: AHS Conference Camera (camera, microphone, speaker), AHS Meeting Owl (camera, microphone, speaker) or the AHS Skype Speaker (microphone, speaker).
-These are all bookable resources in your Connect calendar.
+- If the computer you are using does not have a camera or microphone or you need a better speaker, you can borrow equipment from the Faculty of Health Deans Office: Conference Camera (camera, microphone, speaker), Meeting Owl (camera, microphone, speaker) or the Faculty of Health Skype Speaker (microphone, speaker).
+These are all bookable resources in your UW calendar.

 - Laptop computers have poor microphones and speakers so headsets are recommended.
 A wired connection is always better if it can be arranged as wireless connection quality can vary during the course of any given day.